pi-engine/pi/www/script/editor/ckeditor/plugins/btgrid/README.md

 It only works properly with bootstrap 3 enabled websites since otherwise it is just some html.
 Demo video https://www.youtube.com/watch?v=Up7egPLxfdI

+I do reccomend to use http://ckeditor.com/builder for non development purposes.

 ##Other Bootstrap 3 software for CKEditor 4

 Bootstrap 3 Quicktable https://github.com/kaido24/btquicktable